NLPReViz/emr-vis-web/README.md

 [http://git-scm.com/](http://git-scm.com/).

 2. We also use a number of node.js tools to initialize and test emr-vis-web.
 You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/).
-You may also use your favourite package manager to node and npm.
+You can get them from [http://nodejs.org/](http://nodejs.org/) or using your favourite package manager.
 For example, if you are on a Mac and have homebrew installed, run `$ brew install node`.

 3. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 On a Mac with homebrew you may use `$ brew install tomcat` to get it.